Home / Blog / FLAC to ALAC for iPod Classic Without iTunes Syncing

 Can Rockbox play FLAC on iPod Classic?

 Rockbox can play FLAC on compatible iPod models.
-Check Rockbox's official compatibility notes before installing it, because support depends on the exact iPod model and firmware path.
+Check the official Rockbox compatibility notes first because support depends on the exact model and installation path.

 What is the best format for iPod Classic?

-ALAC is the best format for lossless music on iPod Classic.
-AAC or MP3 is better if you want smaller files and do not need lossless audio.
+ALAC is the best lossless format for iPod Classic.
+AAC or MP3 is better if you want smaller files and do not need lossless audio on the device.

 Giphy.gif